AWS Serverless - CloudFront distribution with Lambda@Edge

 2. The edge function must not have any enviroment variables.
 Watch out for serverless-plugin-dotenv if you're using it.

-3. The edge function execution role must ve assumable with edgelamda.amazonaws.com besides the usual lambda.amazonaws.com.
+3. The edge function execution role must be assumable with edgelamda.amazonaws.com besides the usual lambda.amazonaws.com.
 Example:

 {